We get asked time and again 'which leaders should I listen to?'

 A short, but powerful quote: “I have learned you are never too small to make a difference.”

 Dangote founded Dangote Cement and is Africa's richest man (and the 162nd wealthiest person in the world) - that's pretty inspiring.
 He's working with the Bill and Melinda Gates Foundation to eradicate malnutrition in Nigeria.

 A quote about his mindset: "Every morning when I wake up, I make up my mind to solve as many problems, before retiring home"

 Apple CEO, Tim Cook, is tapped for inspiration 160 times a month globally.

 A quote to get your head in the game: "The sidelines are not where you want to live your life.
 The world needs you in the arena.”

 Horror director Jordan Peele smashed box office expectations, raking in $70 million in just the opening weekend for his critically acclaimed film, 'Us'.
-He's made our shortlist because 100 people search for his wisdom a month in America.
-We did give him a BAFTA in 2019, so we should be seeking him out as a leader of his genre.
 His stand out leadership qualities lies in his ability to creatively tackle societal demons without shying away from the issues.

 A quote about taking risks: "I love biting off more than I can chew and figuring it out"